top of page

 Agriscience Course Descriptions

-Agriculture Biology is a laboratory science course designed for the college-bound student.
+Biology-Agriculture is a laboratory science course designed for the college-bound student.
 It provides the skills and knowledge necessary to succeed in college.
 The course emphasizes detailed knowledge of the biological principles of the following areas: molecular and cellular aspects of living things; structure and function of agricultural plants and animals; genetics; evolution; physiology; plant and animal diversity; and principles of classification, ecological relationships, and animal behavior.
 State standards will be met by using agriculture as a learning vehicle.
+Within this course, career-based skill standards are practiced through student’s class-based Supervised Agricultural Experience Project and participation in leadership development activities through FFA.

 This integrated class combines an interdisciplinary approach to laboratory science and research with agricultural management principles.
-Using the skills and principles learned in the course, students design systems and experiments to solve agricultural management issues currently facing the industry.
-Additionally, students will connect the products created in this class with industry activities to link real-world encounters and implement skills demanded by both colleges and careers.
+Using skills and principles learned in the course, students design systems and experiments to solve agricultural management issues currently facing the industry.
+Additionally, students will connect the products created in this class with industry activities to link real world encounters and implement skills demanded by both colleges and careers.
 The course culminates with agriscience experimental research projects in which students design and conduct experiments to solve relevant issues.
 Final projects will be eligible for Career Development Event competition at FFA events.
+Within this course, career-based skill standards are practiced through student’s class-based Supervised Agricultural Experience Project and participation in leadership development activities through FFA.

 Plant Science Course Descriptions

 Viticulture (grape-growing) prepares students for further studies and employment in the viticulture and enology industry.
-The course equips students with the basic knowledge and skills necessary to succeed in college and in the workforce within the viticulture industry.
+The course equips students with the basic knowledge and skills necessary to succeed in college and in the work force within the viticulture industry.
 The course emphasizes hands-on agricultural applications using local vineyards and wineries as extensions of the classroom.
 Students in this class collaborate with the industry at every step of vineyard management in the production of one barrel of wine.
 Students are expected to participate in all hands-on aspects of the course, which enrich understanding by applying skills learned in real-world applications, including vineyard management, harvest, crush, press, fermentation, and bottling of the class wine.
-Students will not only learn about past and present viticulture and enology industry in Napa Valley but emerging careers and agriculture issues within the industry.
+Students will not only learn about past and present viticulture and enology industry in Napa Valley, but emerging careers and agriculture issues within the industry.
 Students will understand the large scope of career opportunities in viticulture and enology.
-Guest speakers, field trips, demonstrations, labs, and hands-on projects enhance and enrich the learning within this course.
+Participation in a collaborative winemaking project, field trips, demonstrations, labs, and hands-on projects enhance and enrich learning within this course.
+Within this course, career-based skill standards are practiced through student’s classbased Supervised Agricultural Experience Project and participation in leadership development activities through FFA.

 Ag Mechanics Course Descriptions